Recreational vehicle

-A recreational vehicle, often abbreviated as RV, is a motor vehicle or trailer that includes living quarters designed for accommodation.
-Types of RVs include motorhomes, campervans, coaches, caravans (also known as travel trailers and campers), fifth-wheel trailers, popup campers, and truck campers.
+A recreational vehicle, often abbreviated as RV, or a camping car, is a motor vehicle that includes living quarters designed for accommodation.
+Types of RVs include motorhomes, coaches, and truck campers.

 Typical amenities of an RV include a kitchen, a bathroom, and one or more beds.
 RVs can range from utilitarian – containing only sleeping quarters and basic cooking facilities – to luxurious, with features like air conditioning (AC), water heaters, televisions and satellite receivers, and quartz countertops.

 Types

 RVs can be either trailers that are towed by vehicles or vehicles that can be driven themselves.
 Most RVs have one level, but there are also some with two levels.
 To save space while traveling, larger RVs often have slide-outs or canopies that open up when parked.
 RVs that can be driven can be categorized "motorhomes", which will have the engine in front, whereas some have engines in the rear.
 Those with rear engines are called pushers.
 Generally, pushers use diesel fuel, while pullers use gasoline, thought this trend has change in modern times to include more diesel options for front engine RVs.